 The camera seems to have been designed for takers of sunset snaps.
 Colour ISO 200 or 400 film would have suited it well.
 Perhaps, Lomography’s Lomochrome Metropolis, as its extended range would work in partial sun, outdoor shadows, or during early sunset.

-Thankfully, I was able to recover most of the detail from HP5 with Photoshop.
+Thankfully, I was able to recover most of the detail from HP5 with Adobe Photoshop.

 Overall, Vivitar IC 101 Panorama is a worthy “garbage cam.”

-I found IC 101 in a bin, tangled with other cheapo bargains at a local thrift store at the shady part of Vancouver.
+I found IC 101 in a bin, tangled with other cheapo bargains at a local thrift store in the shady part of Vancouver.
 It cost me $2.
 The camera broke after one roll, though I suspect there are copies out there that can last at least ten.
-The weakness being the winding/cocking mechanism.
+The weakness is the winding/cocking mechanism.